-Observation Stay Determine if the IHS at discharge was an observation stay (Observation Stay last discharge.

-Value Set).
-For direct transfers, determine the hospitalization status using the of codes from the NCQA website (Table HCC-Surg) and use it to identify surgeries.
-Consider an IHS to include a surgery if at least one procedure code in Table HCC-Surg is present from any provider between the admission and discharge dates.

-Surgeries Determine if the member underwent surgery during the stay.
-Download the list transfers, use the primary discharge diagnosis from the last discharge.
+Observation Stay Determine if the IHS at discharge was an observation stay ( Observation Stay Value Set ).
+For direct transfers, determine the hospitalization status using the last discharge.
+Surgeries Determine if the member underwent surgery during the stay ( Surgery Procedure Value Set ).
+Consider an IHS to include a surgery if at least one procedure code is present from any provider between the admission and discharge dates.
+Discharge Condition Assign a discharge Clinical Condition (CC) category code or codes to the IHS based on its primary discharge diagnosis, using Table CC_Mapping.
+For direct transfers, use the primary discharge diagnosis from the last discharge.
+Exclude diagnoses that cannot be mapped to Table CC_Mapping.
+Comorbidities Refer to Risk Adjustment Comorbidity Category Determination in the Guidelines for Risk Adjusted Utilization Measures.

-Discharge

-Assign a discharge Clinical Condition (CC) category code or codes to the IHS Condition based on its primary discharge diagnosis, using Table PCR-DischCC.
-For direct

-Exclude diagnoses that cannot be mapped to Table PCR-DischCC.

-Comorbidities Refer to Utilization Risk Adjustment Determination in the Guidelines for Risk

-Adjusted Utilization Measures.